dimanikulin/dimanikulin/content/WhereToPublish.md

 it is imposible to discuss problem right on the platform, I recieved emails and could you reply back.

 ####

+hashnode
+it has nice feature, checking for syntax in Grammarly you can add cover - main picture you can subtitle - dscription
+####

-to check on "yeasy to publish" platforms first
+to publish on to check on "yeasy to publish" platforms first

 # References
 | # | Name                 | Source                | Release date           |  Author                 | Description   |